_______________________________________

 This Love Field picture doesn't show JFK or Jackie, but it's an interesting

-picture nonetheless.
-Visible in this image are Vice President Lyndon Johnson, Governor John Connally (standing up in the Presidential limousine),
+photo nonetheless.
+Visible in this image are Vice President Lyndon Johnson,

 and reporters Seth Kantor and Robert MacNeil.